Detention (confinement)

-Detention is the process whereby a state or private citizen lawfully holds a person by removing their freedom or liberty at that time.
-This can be due to (pending) criminal charges preferred against the individual pursuant to a prosecution or to protect a person or property.
-Being detained does not always result in being taken to a particular area (generally called a detention centre), either for interrogation or as punishment for a crime (see prison).
+Detention is the process whereby a state or private citizen holds a person by removing or restricting their freedom or liberty at that time.

+Detention can be due to (pending) criminal charges against the individual pursuant to a prosecution or to protect a person or property.
+Being detained does not always result in being taken to a particular area (generally called a detention center), either for interrogation or as punishment for a crime (see prison).
+Persons can be detained if they are not allowed to leave a specific jurisdiction (a type of travel ban known as an 'exit ban') or if they are prevented from traveling to or from a specific area or region.
 An individual may be detained due a psychiatric disorder, potentially to treat this disorder involuntarily.
 They may also be detained for to prevent the spread of infectious diseases such as tuberculosis.

 The term can also be used in reference to the holding of property for the same reasons.
 The process of detainment may or may not have been preceded or followed with an arrest.

 Detainee is a term used by certain governments and their armed forces to refer to individuals held in custody, such as those it does not classify and treat as either prisoners of war or suspects in criminal cases.
 It is used to refer to "any person captured or otherwise detained by an armed force."
 More generally, it means "someone held in custody."
 The prisoners in Guantánamo Bay are referred to as "detainees".

 Article 9 of the Universal Declaration of Human Rights provides that "[n]o one shall be subjected to arbitrary arrest, detention or exile."
 In wars between nations, treatment of detainees is governed by the provisions of the Fourth Geneva Convention.

 Definition

-Any form of imprisonment where a person's freedom of liberty is removed can be classed as detention, although the term is often associated with persons who are being held without warrant or charge before any have been raised.
-Being detained for the purposes of a drugs search is tantamount to a temporary arrest, as it is not yet known whether charges can be brought against an individual, pending the outcome of the search.
-The term 'detained' often refers to the immediacy when someone has their liberty deprived, often before an arrest or pre-arrest procedure has yet been followed.
-For example, a shoplifter being pursued and restrained, but not yet informed they are under arrest or read their rights would be classed as 'detained'.
+Any form of restriction which prevents an individual from leaving a place, or where a person's liberty is restricted, can be classified as detention.

+In some jurisdictions, individuals may be detained by police for questioning or for the execution of a search of a person, place, or thing.
+Individuals may also be detained by private individuals pending the arrival of police or other relevant law enforcement agency, often referred to as a citizen's arrest.